Skip to content

 const ReclaimInterval = 10

-proc doOperation(handle: ThreadHandle[64], i: int) =
+proc doOperation(handle: ThreadHandle[64], dtor: Destructor, i: int) =

-let node = managed Node(value: i)
+let node = retain Node(value: i)

 proc periodicReclaimDemo() =